 - Disseminating information related to the United States Office of Special Education, Texas State Board of Education, and Advocacy group autism policies/programs.

 - Supporting families of students with autism spectrum disorders through parent support groups and advocacy

-Seminars and workshops are scheduled throughout the year to train and support adults who work directly with students who have dyslexia, autism, or other learning difficulties.
+Seminars and workshops are scheduled throughout the year to train and support adults who work directly with students who have autism or other learning difficulties.

-Two certificate programs are currently available through the Houston-Lantrip Center for Literacy and Learning; Dyslexia Specialist Program and Register Behavior Technician.
-Additionally, a Special Education Certification are available through the School of Education to enhance these certification programs.
+A Register Behavior Technician certificate program is currently available through the Houston-Lantrip Center for Literacy and Learning.
+Additionally, a Special Education Certification is available through the School of Education to enhance these certification programs.